Feestig/ONORobot/src/opsoro/apps/sociono/Auguste.md

 1.6 In the query field you'll see something like this "me?fields=id,name", change it to "me/live_videos" or "<your-page-id>/live_videos" and click "Submit"

-This should return an object with an id, stream_url, secure_stream_url and stream_secondary_urls
+This should return an object with an id, and stream urls in RTMP format.

-You have now created your Facebook live stream but you'll need external software to record your stream.
+You have now created a Facebook live stream but external software is needed to record your stream.

+Something like this:
+{
+  "id": "1548733171824663",
+  "stream_url": "rtmp://rtmp-api.facebook.com:80/rtmp/1548733171824663?ds=1&s_l=1&a=ATghSBT1Dp_Gp7Rh",
+  "secure_stream_url": "rtmps://rtmp-api.facebook.com:443/rtmp/1548733171824663?ds=1&s_l=1&a=ATghSBT1Dp_Gp7Rh",
+  "stream_secondary_urls": [
+  ],
+  "secure_stream_secondary_urls": [
+  ]
+}

+## Open Broadcasting Software

+OBS (Open Broadcasting Software) is referenced to and shown in the Facebook documentation, download link: https://obsproject.com/download

+Follow this link to set-up OBS: https://github.com/jp9000/obs-studio/wiki/Install-Instructions

+Once it's downloaded an "Auto-Configuration Wizard" will pop-up, make good use of this.
+Make sure you set the streaming service to "Facebook Live", default is "Twitch".

 2. Reading
 3. Updating